 In a controversial move, the Korean government adopted a policy to repay much of its external debt, based on the assumption that the "three lows" were a temporary windfall.
-Balassa and Williamson [1987] argued at the time that appreciation of the won to reduce the external surplus was a more appropriate response, since it would permit additional domestic investment.
-Cho [1995] has supported this position with simulations indicating a much higher investment path if external debt had not been repaid.
+Balassa and Williamson (1987) argued at the time that appreciation of the won to reduce the external surplus was a more appropriate response, since it would permit additional domestic investment.
+Cho (1995) has supported this position with simulations indicating a much higher investment path if external debt had not been repaid.

-Korea must live a charmed life, since recently the world environment again wore some of the same beneficial aspects, including a low yen/dollar rate, low oil prices, and low interest rates.
-On the other hand, the low yen/dollar rate was one of a number of factors depressing the Japanese economy, an important market for Korea.
-Since mid-1995 however, the yen/dollar rate has risen significantly, removing some of the export stimulus.
-And oil prices have also risen from their lows of late 1995, while long term interest rates have rebounded from their lows of early 1996.
-And differently from 1988, competition from China and other Asian competitor nations is beginning to raise concerns for Korean policy-makers.
+Korea must have lived a charmed life, since until recently the world environment again wore some of the same beneficial aspects, including a low yendollar rate, low oil prices, and low interest rates.
+On the other hand, the low yen-dollar rate was one of a number of factors depressing the Japanese economy, an important market for Korea.
+Since mid-1995, however, the yen-dollar rate has risen significantly, removing some of the export stimulus.
+And oil prices have also risen from their lows of late 1995, while long-term interest rates have rebounded from their lows of early 1996.
+And different from 1988, competition from China and other Asian competitor nations is beginning to raise concerns for Korean policymakers.
 Financial market liberalization is a new factor affecting both the value of the won and the Korean balance of payments.

-This paper will consider the question of the appropriate exchange rate policy for Korea in the face of fluctuations in the yen/dollar rate, increasing competition from lower cost Asian countries, and financial liberalization.
-Section II discusses the main exchange rate policy issues for Korea, dealing with external vs. internal targets, choice of external comparison basket, and the effects of financial liberalization.
-Section III considers the issue of regional currency areas.
-Section IV discusses Korean unification, and Section V concludes with long run equilibrium.
+This paper will consider the question of the appropriate exchange rate policy for Korea in the face of fluctuations in the yen-dollar rate, increasing competition from lower cost Asian countries, and financial liberalization.
+Section 10.2 discusses the main exchange rate policy issues for Korea, dealing with external versus internal targets, choice of external comparison basket, and the effects of financial liberalization.
+Section 10.3 considers the issue of regional currency areas.
+Section 10.4 discusses Korean unification, and section 10.5 concludes with long-run equilibrium.

-II.
-Fundamentals of Exchange Rate Policy
+10.2 Fundamentals of Exchange Rate Policy

-A. Internal vs. External Objectives
+10.2.1 Internal versus External Objectives